zukaishi/diary/README.md

 README

 # Day-24-August 5,2022(Friday)
-- Today is great.
+- TToday is great.
-- bacause, it is the Friday.
+- because, today is the Friday.
-- one more, it is the Friday.
+- one more, today is the Friday.
-- that's mean, I do wait firewok festival next day.
+- that's mean, I do wait firework festival next day.
-- this is exiting.
+- this is exciting.
-- I can't watting.
+- I can't waiting.

 # Day-23-August 4,2022(Thuseday)
 - What des MSG mean?